webos-internals/homecontrol/server/README.txt

 	* Boxee Box control won't need this server app, instead configure it with the Boxee Box ip and port (default port is 8800)

+VLC control:

+	* VLC needs to have the LUA interface enabled from the preferences, or start VLC with following command from command line:

+		vlc --extraintf=luaintf --lua-intf=http

 Temperature sensors:

 	* If you have wire-1 temperature sensors and want them to show up in the